 - Blocked requests

 to normal requests, and the request rate is maintained at a normal level.
-Compared to traditional HTTP flood attacks, this

-www.abc.com.
+In this

+www.abc.com domain name.
 The URL of the most crucial registration service is

 is normal.
 Data risk control also determines whether a source IP address is malicious

-has a record of sending malicious requests, CAPTCHA is triggered to verify the identity of the visitor.
-Only visitors that pass the verification can register accounts.
+CAPTCHA verification is triggered to verify the identity of the visitor.
+Only the

+visitor that passes the verification can register accounts.